Clémence Rougier

 Clémence Rougier (born 27 March 2005) is a French triple jumper.
+She won the triple jump title at the 2026 French Indoor Athletics Championships.
 She won a silver medal at the 2025 European Athletics U23 Championships, having previously won the gold medal at the 2022 European Athletics U18 Championships.

 Career

-Born in Lagos, Nigeria, she was trained by Jean-Christophe Sautour in the triple jump at Limoges Athlé.
+Born in Lagos, Nigeria, Rougier was trained by Jean-Christophe Sautour in the triple jump at Limoges Athlé.
 She won French junior triple jump titles in 2021 and 2022.
 In July 2022, she won the 2022 European Athletics U18 Championships in Jerusalem, Israel with a personal best and French junior record of 13.72 metres.
 She was selected for the 2022 World Athletics U20 Championships in Cali, Colombia, however was unable to compete after testing positive for COVID-19.
 Later that year, she was nominated by the European Athletics Association (EAA) Awards in the Women's Rising Star category.

 Competing at the French Indoor Athletics Championships in Aubière in February 2023, she placed second behind Ilionis Guillaume with a best jump of 13.24 metres.
 The following week, she won the French U20 title in Lyon with a jump of 13.33 metres.
 That July, she also won the French junior outdoor triple jump title in Châteauroux.

-She finished as runner-up to Guillaume at the French Indoor Championships in February 2024 in Miramas.
+Rougier finished as runner-up to Guillaume at the French Indoor Championships in February 2024 in Miramas.
 In June 2024, she increased her personal best to 13.84 metres whilst competing in Limoges.
 She was selected for the 2024 World Athletics U20 Championships in Lima, Peru, placing eighth overall with best jump of 13.11 metres.

-She was runner-up to Guillaume once again at the senior French Indoor Championships in February 2025 in Miramas.
+Rougier was runner-up to Guillaume once again at the senior French Indoor Championships in February 2025 in Miramas.
 She won the silver medal representing France in the triple jump at the 2025 European Athletics U23 Championships in Bergen, Norway with a wind-assisted 13.93 metres (+2.1 m/s).

+Rougier won the triple jump title at the 2026 French Indoor Athletics Championships in Aubiere, with 13.56 metres.